 New York is one of the most important real estate markets in the country, and in the world.
-Troubles here inevitably translate in to economic and businesses woes for the country.
+Troubles here inevitably translate into economic and businesses woes for the country.

 NYC and Manhattan: While businesses scramble for more office space in NYC, residents are hoping to sell their home in urban areas and move to the burbs or even further afield where housing is available.
 This is a trend most major cities are seeing right now.

-Sales Activity by County
+Price Growth by County

 Bidding Wars and Higher Home Prices?

-Just like the Boston housing market, San Francisco market and Los Angeles market, and most major city markets across North America, the New York housing market is under pressure.
+Just like the Boston housing market, San Francisco market and Los Angeles real estate market, and most major city markets across North America, the New York housing market is under pressure.
 The NYC forecast is for more of the same.

 The New York governor is complaining the Federal Government should bail NY out but all other governors could ask the same.
 The fact is, the governor’s own housing policies have created a housing bubble that may burst loudly.